Trustpoint-Project/trustpoint/docs/source/devices/onboarding.rst

 Example for CMP with shared secret onboarding
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-This approach allows a device to obtain a domain credential from Trustpoint using the :ref:`CMP` protocol and a shared secret for authentication.
+This approach allows a device to obtain a domain credential from Trustpoint using the :term:`CMP` protocol and a shared secret for authentication.
 It is a commonly used method when no initial identity certificate (IDevID) is available on the device.

 .. note::